White hand holding a business card

 Hand holding a black business card

-• Name and title: Your full name and job title should be clearly stated on the card.
-If you have a Korean name, it’s advisable to include it in Korean characters.
+• Name and Title: Clearly state your full name and job title.
+If you have a Korean name, it’s a good idea to include it in Korean characters.

-• Company name and logo: Your company name and logo should be prominently displayed on the card.
+• Company Name and Logo: Your company’s name and logo should be prominently displayed.

-• Contact information: Your phone number, email address, and physical address should be included on the card.
-In Korea, it’s common to include your office and mobile phone numbers.
+• Contact Information: Include your office phone, mobile number, email address, and physical address.
+Yes in Korea, it’s common to list both your office and mobile numbers.

 Business card both in English and in Korean, with the logo of the Belgian Korean Business Forum and Belgian colors (black, yellow, and red)